tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

     )
   ```

-* The linear learner hyperparameters are defined next.
-Highlight that the `feature_dim` parameter should match with the number of predictors in `X`; in this case, since we only have one predictor, its value is `1`.
+* The linear learner hyperparameters are defined next, it's important to highlight that the `feature_dim` parameter should match with the number of predictors in `X`, in this case since we only have one predictor its value is `1`.

   ```python
   # Define linear learner hyperparameters